Keyboard shortcuts

 • lun add: add a known tool to the configuration file

-• lun clean: delete the cache
+• lun cache: manage the cache

 See --help for a comprehensive list.